KMors0/ByeByeDPI-Manual/README.en.md

 This guide provides detailed information about the _**ByeByeDPI**_.
 It addresses common questions and offers a comprehensive overview of various methods to bypass DPI (Deep Packet Inspection) across different devices and systems.

-For a complete list of all known strategies, check this [list](ALL.TXT).
+For a complete list of all known strategies, check out this [list](ALL.TXT).
 You can find strategies with the no-domain argument in the [list](no_domain.txt).

 > [!CAUTION]
 > **You using this manual on you at your peril!**